-If you are Thru-Hiking the Continental Divide Trail in 2024 then this comprehensive guide should answer most of your questions, inspire you to get out there, and scare the crap out of you.
+If you are Thru-Hiking the Continental Divide Trail in 2025 this comprehensive guide should answer most of your questions, inspire you to get out there and scare the crap out of you.

 It includes a daily CDT Blog complete with cool photos, information on how to get to the trailheads at the northern and southern terminus, plus info on maps, apps, resupply, gear guides, permits, and guidebooks.
 If I missed anything, let me know.